 Women in the labour market

-The number of women in the labour market went from approximately 169,000 to 382,000 between 1945 and 1971.
-Increasing numbers of women were continuing in, or returning to, paid employment after marriage, and more Māori women were in paid work.
+The number of women in the labour market rose from approximately 169,000 to 382,000 between 1945 and 1971.
+Increasing numbers of women continued in, or returned to, paid employment after marriage, and more Māori women were in paid work.

 A few occupations – shop and clerical work, food and clothing production, nursing and teaching – still provided most of the jobs done by women.

 Women continued to be paid considerably less than men.
-The female minimum wage, for example, was 60% of the male minimum from 1945, increasing to 65% from 1949.
-In the mid-1950s, the most a man could earn in the insurance industry was £727 per year; the most a woman could earn was £450.
+The female minimum wage was 60% of the male minimum from 1945 and 65% from 1949.
+In the mid-1950s, the most a man could earn in the insurance industry was £727 per year; the most a woman could earn was £450 (61.9%).

 Council for Equal Pay and Opportunity, 1957